 Simulation

 I begin by creating data with constant detection for each hummingbird species, and the interaction frequency is a function of a species hierarcichal model and corolla similarity.
 There is uneven sampling among species.
-In the simulation there are 8 hummingbird species with a Range of hummingbird bill sizes drawn from a Poisson (1.5).
+In the simulation there are 8 hummingbird species with a range of hummingbird bill sizes drawn from a Poisson (1.5).
 Each of these species can interact with twenty plant species with a range of corolla sizes drawn from a Poisson (2).
 To simulate hierarchically structured interactions the mean process intensity (λ) is a function of a group level mean (alpha) and a linear covariate (Beta).
 The trait -matching (minimizing Bill-Corolla difference) is drawn from a normal distribution among all hummingbird species.
 The detection probability for each hummingbird species is considered a fixed effect.
 There are 24 survey replicates for each plant.
 For added realism, plants are in flower in 50% of survey periods.

 Observed Data